 How to fix USB drive is not accessible error on Windows 10 without data loss?

 Most of the time, the USB drive becomes inaccessible on Windows 10 is due to RAW file system or corruption.
 You can fix a corrupted USB drive using cmd command or convert RAW to NTFS on Windows 10.
-However, the most reliable way is to recover data from the USB drive, then fix the error without worrying about data loss.
+However, the most reliable way is to recover lost data from the USB drive, then fix the error without worrying about data loss.

 If the USB drive is not accessible, so does the data stored on it.
-Thus, you need to recover data from inaccessible USB drive with USB data recovery software.
+Thus, you need to recover lost data from inaccessible USB drive with USB data recovery software.

-iBoysoft Data Recovery is reliable data recovery software for Windows platforms that's able to recover data from formatted, unreadable, inaccessible external hard drives, USB drives, SD cards, memory cards and more storage devices.
+iBoysoft Data Recovery is reliable data recovery software for Windows platforms that's able to recover lost data from formatted, unreadable, inaccessible external hard drives, USB drives, SD cards, memory cards and more storage devices.
 It's also a professional RAW file system data recovery program that converts RAW to NTFS or converts RAW to FAT32 without losing data.